How To Write A Paragraph For Kids: A Complete Guide

 Writing the First Draft

 After planning and outlining, it's time to start writing the first draft of your paragraph.
 This stage allows you to transform your structured ideas into written form.
+Remind children that a first draft doesn't have to be perfect, it's just getting ideas down on paper.

 Writing the Topic Sentence